aws-cloudformation/aws-cloudformation-macros/Template/README.md

 # Template Macro

 The `Template` macro adds the ability to create CloudFormation resources from existing Cloudformation Templates.
+You can reference templates that are saved both in Git Repository and S3 Bucket.
 A typical use case for this macro might be to reuse Cloudformation configurations that let you manage a group of related resources as if they were a single resource.

 You can recursive import Templates, Template::S3 and Template::Git are allowed in imported Cloudformation Templates.